PrincessChalet/OptimizePrime/README.md

 # OptimizePrime

 In order to use our program make sure that you have Python 3.7.2 installed.
 Our team used pip 19.0.2 as our package manager and the following instruction will use pip commands.

+NOTES
+- You may download a specific python version from https://www.python.org/downloads/
+	- pip will be installed along with the python download
+- If you have multiple versions of python installed on your system, replace `python` with `python3`.
+- All of the following commands are executed in a powershell terminal.
+Changes may be necessary for other terminal types.

 1. Once you confirm that python and pip are installed on your system, install virtualenv using the line\
 	`pip install virtualenv`